 Stretcher bars come in pairs.
 Each bar has "teeth" at each end so you can slot them together to build a frame in the size you need.
 The fabric or canvas is then tacked to the frame.
 Some stitching frames will hold stretcher bars.
 You purchase the stretcher bars to match your project size.
 Depending on the stitcher, you will want to purchase stretcher bars up to 2" SMALLER than your fabric.
-I personally try to match the frame dimensions to the canvas size.
-So if my canvas is 8" x 10" I purchase a pair of 8" and 10" bars.
-A good tip is not to scrimp on the number of tacks you use!!
+You can also try to match the frame dimensions to the canvas size.
+So if your canvas is 8" x 10", you would purchase a pair of 8" and 10" bars.
+A good tip is not to scrimp on the number of tacks you use.
 The more tacks you use, the better your tension will be and will stay taut as you stitch.

 Tanja Berlin with Berlin Embroidery uses stretcher frames for almost all her stitching projects.
 She has put together a wonderful tutorial on how to put together the frames and tack your fabric or canvas to the frames.
 Go to this site and scroll down a little bit to see the heading "HOW TO ASSEMBLE FRAME AND PIN ON FABRIC"

-When I put my fabric in a frame, I mount it so that the underside fabric is on the outside of the frame.
-The top of the fabric is "inside" the frame.
-This keeps the working surface cleaner and I found that I don’t get my thread tangled up quite as bad on the edges of the frame.
-However, many people prefer to mount their fabric just like in an embroidery hoop with the top fabric on the top of the hoop.
+Some stitchers mount their work in their frames so that the underside fabric is on the outside of the frame and the top of the fabric is "inside" the frame.
+This may keep the working surface cleaner and may prevent thread being tangled on the edges of the frame.
+Other stitchers prefer to mount their fabric just like in an embroidery hoop with the top fabric on the top of the hoop.